cp3402-students/cp3402-2021-site-cp3402-2019-team09/deployment.md

 we hold our communication channels.
 * GitHub Webhook - Github Webhook integration with Discord: Shows all pull, push, merge activity as a notice onto the discord server to track each team member's progress.
+* Linting bot - Linting bot was added to the Github Repo in order to check syntax errors when doing a pull request.
+Was used to make sure not bugs were carried when merging